2025–26 MC Alger season

-The 2025–26 season, is MC Alger's 57th season and the club's 22nd consecutive season in the top flight of Algerian football.
-In addition to the domestic league, MC Alger are participating in the Algerian Cup, Super Cup and the Champions League.
+The 2025–26 season, was MC Alger's 57th season and the club's 22nd consecutive season in the top flight of Algerian football.
+In addition to the domestic league, MC Alger participated in the Algerian Cup, Super Cup and the Champions League.
 The Algerian Professional Football League (LFP) officially released the calendar for the 2025–26 Ligue 1 Mobilis season on July 10, 2025.
-The Ligue 1 will kick off on Thursday, August 21, 2025, and conclude with the 30th and final matchday on May 16, 2026.
-As in recent years, league matches will be held every Thursday, Friday, and Saturday, offering better scheduling balance and improved logistical conditions for clubs and broadcasters.